 to unfold from the world, unknown

-up until the crystalline moment
+until the crystal moment

 when we die with surprise.